FAANG/dcc-metadata/docs/faang_experiment_metadata.md

   * not applicable, not collected, not provided - validation will regard these as an error
   * restricted access - validation will generate a warning
  * attribute is recommended
-  * not applicable, not collected, not provided - validation will generate a warning
+  * not collected, not provided - validation will generate a warning
-  * restricted access - pass
+  * restricted access, not applicable - pass
  * attribute is optional
    * validation will pass with any of missing values terms